andrew/ultimate-awesome/README.md

 - [awesome-llm-security-alignment](https://github.com/0xSweet/awesome-llm-security-alignment) - A curated list of research papers, experiments, and resources related to LLM security and alignment.
 - [awesome-specification-driven-development](https://github.com/aabs/awesome-specification-driven-development) - An Awesome List of Specification Driven Development resources.
 - [awesome-genetic-ai-papers](https://github.com/aavache/awesome-genetic-ai-papers) - Recent awesome AI papers about genomics.
+- [awesome-maritimes-tech](https://github.com/adamduval/awesome-maritimes-tech) - 🍁 A curated list of resources for the Maritime provinces’ tech scene.
 - [awesome-openness](https://github.com/add-n2x/awesome-openness) - Awesome Openness - A curated list of FOSS applications, commons, communities and ideas.
 - [awesome-website-tools](https://github.com/adineo-cmd/awesome-website-tools) - This repository is a curated collection of interesting and important websites and tools that I've discovered on the internet.
 Whether you're a developer, designer, learner, or productivity enthusiast, you'll find valuable resources here to enhance your skills and workflow.
 - [our-awesome-app](https://github.com/AienTech/our-awesome-app) - The example of our react redux app.